tinted-theming/ribboncurls/README.md

 ## License

-Ribboncurls is dual-licensed under the [Apache 2.0] and [MIT] licenses.
+Ribboncurls is dual-licensed under the [Apache-2.0] and [MIT] licenses.
 For more information about the licenses of the projects used by Ribboncurls, have a look at [license.html].